Welcome to Japan, Ms. Elf!: Characters

 A 102-year-old Elven Spirit Sorcerer—a mage skilled in both arcane and spirit magic—and a longtime adventuring companion of Kazuhiro after she had killed him on their first meeting.
 While they intrude on a dragon's lair to have a look at its eggs, they are discovered and blasted with dragon fire.
-Despite her age, she has the appearance of a beautiful young woman.
 When Kazuhiro hugs her in an attempt to shield her, he inadvertently takes her back to Earth, where she becomes enamored with most of the novelties found in its culture, particularly the food.
 In time, she also falls in love with Kazuhiro.
 A running gag throughout the series involves Marie playfully commenting on Kazuhiro's sleepy looking face, much to his chagrin.